FREE WORK PLANNER

-We all are looking for ways to save money, and one of the best ways to save a big chunk of change is to cut your food budget in half, especially this time of year if you spent a wee bit too much over the Christmas season.
+We all are looking for ways to save money, and one of the best ways to save a big chunk of change is to cut your food budget in half, especially this time of year.
 However, you can REALLY save money by not eating out!

 Let's do some quick math:

-- That could bring your eating-out total up to $440 a month.
+- That could bring your eating-out total up to $500-$700 a month depending on the size of your family.

 That's right – changing just your family's dining-out habits could save you more cash than if you cut cable AND ditched your cell phone plan!
 If you want to save money by not eating out – keep reading for some helpful tips I've learned over the years.